Lwelch45/idx.NET/README.md

-idx.NET
+idx.NET - The .NET tensor library
+-

-Model multidemsional data eaisly and effectively
+Model multidemsional data eaisly and effectively:
+--

 Netdx is a working implementation featuring:
 -------------------------------------------